8 September 2023

 Use these free LinkedIn-sized cover photo templates.
 They’re ace.

 The headline sits nicely next to your profile photo and is, along with your photo, one of the first things potential employers and your professional network will see.

-Consider how you would summarise your current position e.g. 'Durham University Student Searching for IT Graduate Roles' or 'Financial Analyst (Intern) at Barclays'.
+Consider how you’d summarise your current position e.g. ‘Durham University Student Searching for IT Graduate Roles’ or ‘Financial Analyst (Intern) at Barclays’.
 Our top tip here is to outline your current role or the role you wish to seek, using the most simple terms.

 Step 5: Complete your ‘about’ section

 The ‘about’ section is your chance to really sell yourself.

 Here, you have 2000 free characters to use, in any way you’d like.